JoheeYeom0103/TicktHub/Requirements/DesignPatterns.md

    - b.)
 Seller Observer:

-     - Allows sellers to moniter their seller-specific activities about changes in events, ticket sales, and requests for event modifications.
+     - Allows sellers to moniter their seller-specific activities about changes in events, ticket sales, and requests to administrators for event creation & modifications.
      - Updates the seller dashboard in real-time.

    - c.)
 Administrator Observer:
      - Monitors for notifications related to potential fraudulent activities or abnormal changes in ticketing statistics.
-     - Allows administrators to moniter for administrator-specific functionalities.
+     - Allows administrators to moniter for administrator-specific functionalities, such as
+       - administrators keeping track of user history/activities.
+       - administrators granting permission to seller's request for posting.

 3. Concrete Observers: